-This had already taken up too much time.
+This conversation had already taken up too much time.
 I needed to let everyone else know what was coming.
-I left Jerry in control of the conversation and went to grab the store phone.
+I left Jerry in charge and went to grab the store phone.
 He was always better at talking to people than I was, anyway.
 While the rest of the room ping ponged between different versions of “I don’t believe it,” and “You better believe it,” I dialed the sheriff’s station, acutely aware of how sad it was that I already had the number memorized.

-Our most recent gas station babysitter had recently suffered an attack of temporary insanity his first week on the job.
+The sheriff’s department in our town has always had a single employee specifically designated as the “gas station babysitter,” but the current title-holder had recently suffered an attack of temporary insanity his first week into the job.
 Last I heard, they found his cruiser in Mexico a couple days after his "episode," and the deputy himself is still officially missing in action.
-Compared to some of the others, I’d say he got off easy.
+Compared to some of the others who came before him, I’d say he got off easy.

-The new sheriff was still searching for someone to replace him.
-In the meantime, I had to dial the station directly for any and all emergencies.
+Sheriff O’Brien was still searching for someone to replace him.
+In the meantime, I had to dial the sheriff department directly for any and all emergencies.
 I was convinced the woman in charge of answering phones hated me by now, and as it continued to ring, I had to wonder if she was screening the call, or if there was another reason nobody could pick up the phone.

 Jerry slid up next to me and whispered, “Okay dude.
 I’ve been talking to Lucy, and I think I’ve convinced her to stick around for the rest of the night.”